zawlinmaung6684/zawlinmaung6684/README.md

-- 👋 Hi, I’m Zaw Lin Maung, currently working as a data analyst based in Myanmar.
+### 👋 Hi, my name is Zaw Lin Maung.
+I'm a data analyst based in Myanmar.
 - 👀 I’m interested in all about data science and machine learning.
 - 🌱 Currently, I'm focusing on understanding ML concepts and frameworks while doing some small projects at the same time.
 - 💞️ I’m looking for help with TensorFlow.